PulsarDataSolutions/cachify/README.md

 1. When a function with `never_die=True` is first called, the result is cached
 2. A background thread monitors all `never_die` functions
-3. Before the cache expires (at 90% of TTL), the function is automatically called again
+3. On cache expiration (TTL), the function is automatically called again
 4. The cache is updated with the new result
 5. If the refresh operation fails, the existing cached value is preserved
 6. Clients always get fast response times by reading from cache